xyth0rn/NCTU_DigitalLab_Mario/Video_devlog.md

     memory_initialization_radix = 16;
     memory_initialization_vector =
     ```

+However, a single 12-bit RGB COE file of a 640x480 picture fills the block memory of the Nexys4 DDR up to approximately 70%.
+This means we would have to compress the size of pictures if we want to achieve horizontal scrolling background.

+### 24-bit PNG to 9-bit COE
+Using the Python library Image (from PIL), extract the RGBA value (`A` = opacity) of each pixel from the `.png` file.
+Convert the 8-bit R/G/B values to 3-bit binary values (abort value of `A`), then concatenate the three into a 9-bit value.
+Write the 9-bit value of each pixel into an output `.coe` file.

 ## VGA from ROM
 Create a VGA driver prototype that is able to print a image (saved in ROM) onto the screen.